Anselm Fraser founded the school in 1985. After 34 years at the helm as Principal, he handed over the running of the school to his son, Tom, in 2019.

 I am a national of a country outside the European Economic Area (EEA).
 Will I be able to gain entry to the UK to study at your school?

-You will need to obtain a Student Visa under the Points Based System, which will allow you to remain in the UK for the full length of the course plus two months at the end.
+The school is on the “Register of Licensed Sponsors: Students” (Licence No 9K4C1UF57).
+You are required to obtain a Student Visa under the Points Based System, which will allow you to arrive in the UK one month before the start of the course and remain in the UK for the full length of the course plus two months at the end.

 What is the weather like in Scotland?